CodeMaster7000/Bagan-Temple/README.md

 # Bagan Temple

-An HTML & CSS depiction of the ancient Temple of Bagan.
+An HTML & SCSS depiction of the ancient Temple of Bagan.